frkanz/A-CFD-Tutorial-in-Julia/README.md

 h(0) = 0
 h(∞) = 1

 The equations given above are solved using Thomas algorithm.
+The solution vector is ploted and compared with Schlichting.

 <img src="./001-Blasius_Flow/BlasiusProfile.png" width="50%" height="50%">

+## **Please read the full paper for further details.**

 Feel free to ask questions!